Power to remove a rooming accommodation resident fact sheet

 What if a resident doesn’t agree with the order to leave?

-If the resident thinks the provider/agent has broken the rules for renting in the Act, the resident can request free dispute resolution via RTA Web Services or complete a Dispute resolution for (Form 16).
+If the resident thinks the provider has broken the rules for renting in the Act, the resident can request free dispute resolution via RTA Web Services or complete a Dispute resolution request (Form 16).
 Conciliators at the RTA are impartial and do not advocate for either person.
-The guide the conciliation process but canot make a decision on the outcome of the dispute.
-If they cannot come to agreement through conciliation, then the resident can apply to the Tribunal and ask them to make a decision.
+They guide the conciliation process but cannot make a decision on the outcome of the dispute.
+If they cannot reach agreement through conciliation, then the resident can apply to the Tribunal and ask them to make a decision.
 Residents can contact the organisations listed for help with their dispute.

 Other help